gyinhaokenneth/Projects/Project 2/Project README.md

 |Linear|0.8697|0.8732|0.8583|0.0149|24316.42|0.139|13|
 |Lasso|0.8697|0.8732|0.8583|0.0149|24314.05|0.139|13|
 |Ridge|0.8697|0.8732|0.8582|0.0150|24323.28|0.139|13|

 *Coefficient of Variation = CV*

-- The SHAP plot was used to visualise the relative importance of all 13 variables.
+- SHAP plot was used to visualise the relative importance of all 13 variables.
 The top 3 most impactful variables on 'saleprice' are 'gr live area', 'overall qual', and 'property_age'.

 ## Recommendations and Conclusion
 In summary, Model 2 (lasso) has demonstrated to be a good model with high R-sq value of at least 0.85 when run on train and test datasets.
 With the model, we have also managed to achieve a moderately low RMSE of $24000 and low CV value of 13.9%, indicating that the model could offer predictions that are close to the actual values.
 The top 3 features that are strong predictors of the sale price are ground living area, overall quality of the property, and the age of the property.